troglobit/watchdogd/README.md

 details of memory usage, see [this article][meminfo].

 `watchdogd` v2.0 and later comes with a process supervisor (previously called pmon).
-It must be enabled and a monitored client must connect to it using the libwdog API for the supervisor to start.
-As soon as it starts it raises the real-time priority of `watchdogd` to 98 to be able to ensure proper superivison of its clients.
+When the supervisor is enabled the daemon runs as a real-time task with the configured priority, default 98.
+Monitored clients connect to the supervisor using the libwdog API.

 ```
 supervisor {